Press

 The function of the press is not restricted to selecting and reporting appropriate factual news items.
 Facts float in a contextual ocean that represent the emotional values and the ethical norms of the society.
 The representation of facts is typically (often implicitly) enhanced by the society's values and norms.
 Occasionally feature articles are produced that sketch general trends.
 Using a feature to elucidate intrinsic conflicts of interests is an excellent endeavor.
 Paradoxes and contradictions in the society are even more a fertile source for back ground articles.

 We miss those articles these days, which appears to be caused by self-censorship.
-Overpopulation, declining IQ-scores, 5% of US GDP devoted to medical administrative overhead, unmonitored public education performance (5% of GDP), over dependency of the world on oil as energy source, legal tobacco use that kills millions versus illegal marijuana that kills no one, the medical establishment silent for decades about overpopulation and tobacco use while having high lethal error rates (for which they are not even sorry), etc., etc., are topics that are avoided.
+Overpopulation, declining IQ-scores, 6% of US GDP devoted to medical administrative overhead, unmonitored public education performance (5% of GDP), over dependency of the world on fossil fuel, legal tobacco use that kills millions versus illegal marijuana that kills no one, the medical establishment silent for decades about overpopulation and tobacco use while having high lethal error rates (for which they are not even sorry), etc., etc., are topics that are avoided.

 Politicians have often maneuvered themselves in parochial, left-right motivated deadlock positions.
 The press is supposed to transcend those paralysis situations and castigate the whole bunch.
 Instead they have equipped themselves also with left-right blinders.